 Chelow vs. polo

 Chelow is plain white rice.
-Polo is rice cooked with other ingredients (vegetables, herbs, meat).
+Polo is rice cooked with other ingredients.
 Saffron-bloomed rice can top either.

 Stews (khoresh)